 The North District keeps showing its support for the beleaguered people of war-ravaged Ukraine.
 The district donated $5,000 in March to the Transfiguration Ukrainian Catholic Church in Shamokin, then more funds in April to the Ukrainian Catholic Church in Centralia during a prayer service.

-Now the district will donate a remarkable $20,000 to the Ukrainian Catholic Church in Mount Carmel on Monday, August 1, at about 11:30 AM.
-Donations have helped send relief supplies to those suffering from six months of Russia’s brutal attacks on its neighboring country of Ukraine.
-Those ongoing attacks have devastated entire communities and taken thousands of lives, while dislocating many to refugee centers across its borders.
+But the district went far and beyond in its generosity by donating a remarkable $20,000 to the Ukrainian Catholic Church in Mount Carmel on , August 1.
+While previous donations helped send relief supplies to those suffering from months of Russia’s brutal attacks on its neighboring country of Ukraine, this latest gift will help resettle a Ukrainian family in the former coal region where many North District churches are located.
+Russia’s ongoing attacks have devastated entire communities and taken thousands of lives, while dislocating many to refugee centers across its borders and beyond.

-The Rev. Archpriest Michael Hutsko, who also leads the Ukrainian Catholic Church in Centralia, will receive the donation from the Rev. Steve Morton, former North District Superintendent, who led the fundraising effort.
-Morton expects a gathering of district clergy may join him in a prayer circle during the presentation.
+The Rev. Archpriest Michael Hutsko, who also leads the Ukrainian Catholic Church in Centralia, received the donation from the Rev. Steve Morton, former North District Superintendent, who led the fundraising effort.
+A gathering of district clergy joined him in prayer during the presentation.

 The sprawling “Great” North District’s northwestern region “is home to many Ukrainian peoples, and sites of many Ukrainian Catholic churches,” he said in March.
 “Our United Methodist pastors have personal relationships with these Ukrainian pastors.